 When compared to EWCFG-FNIM, First Nations did not meet the recommendations for any of the four food groups; Vegetables and Fruit, Grain Products, Milk and Alternatives (mean number of servings per day were below the recommendations), and Meat and Alternatives (above the recommendations) (Table 4.2).
 Table 4.3 lists the foods that are the five most important contributors to each of the four food groups.
 The higher use of mixed vegetables relative to potatoes is positive, as is the reliance on a variety of meats, including traditional meats.
 Table 4.4 shows the top 10 store-bought beverages and foods consumed in the greatest amounts by First Nations adults.
 By weight, water (tap and bottled combined) and soup were the beverage and food item consumed in the greatest amount.
-When soft drinks were combined with fruit drinks, iced tea and sports drinks, the intake of sugar-sweetened beverages averaged 339 ml (1 1/3 cup) per person per day.
+When soft drinks were combined with fruit drinks, iced tea and sports drinks, the intake of sugar-sweetened beverages averaged 341 ml (1 1/3 cup) per person per day.
+Information on the foods that are the most important contributor to each nutrient can be found in Appendix H. Wild meats were the top contributor to both protein and iron intake.
+About half of the iron in the diet came from white bread, cereal, wild meat, beef and pasta.
+About one-quarter of vitamin D came from fish, while approximately 48% came from milk, margarine and eggs.
+Processed meats such as cold cuts and sausages were the top contributor to both total fat and saturated fat, while the main sources of salt were processed food: soup, white bread and processed meats.